ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    CPU.
 This needs to be enabled for revisions r3p0, r3p1, r4p0, and r4p1, for revisions r0p0, r1p0, and r2p0 there is no workaround.

-For Neoverse N2, the following errata build flags are defined :

--  ``ERRATA_N2_2002655``: This applies errata 2002655 workaround to Neoverse-N2
-   CPU.
-This needs to be enabled for revision r0p0 of the CPU, it is still open.

 For Neoverse V1, the following errata build flags are defined :

 -  ``ERRATA_V1_1774420``: This applies errata 1774420 workaround to Neoverse-V1